Compare Cheap Travel Insurance

 Over 65s: Free Spirit has no upper age limit, offering cover to travellers of all ages.

-You will only be covered for the cost of private medical treatment in Europe and Scandinavia if you get approved in advance by Free Spirit's medical assistance service on +44 (0)203 829 6745, so be sure to have that number handy when abroad.
+You may only be covered for the cost of private medical treatment in Europe and Scandinavia if you get approved in advance by Free Spirit's medical assistance service on +44 (0)203 829 6745, so be sure to have that number handy when abroad.
 When seeking treatment in other countries, you'll also need to call that number ASAP (e.g., on your way to hospital) as they may direct you to a preferred facility.

 Cruises: While coverage extends to trips that include a cruise (not all companies do this), Free Spirit doesn't offer some of the specialist cruise cover you can find elsewhere such as missed port, cabin confinement, etc.